mezstd/littlefs/SPEC.md

 NOT stored in little-endian.
 Tags stored in commits are actually stored in big-endian (and is the only thing in littlefs stored in big-endian).
-This little bit of craziness comes from the fact that the valid bit must be the FIRST bit in a commit, and when converted to little-endian, the valid bit finds itself in byte 4.
+This little bit of craziness comes from the fact that the valid bit must be the first bit in a commit, and when converted to little-endian, the valid bit finds itself in byte 4.
 We could restructure the tag to store the valid bit lower, but, because none of the fields are byte-aligned, this would be more complicated than just storing the tag in big-endian.